bobdinh139/SeniorRenting/README.md

 + Update real-time

-+ Bidding history, but no seniors' names revealed (only a person who bids)
++ Bidding history, but no seniors' names revealed (only a person who bids and senior's secret name)

 + User can see how many times they have left until senior bidding expired